axelarnetwork/arcs/ARCs/ARC-12.md

 Each of these calls:

 Triggers a full CosmWasm sub-message execution (submsg_execute), which incurs:
-- Storage access overhead (SLOAD/SSTORE equivalents in CosmWasm),
+- Storage access overhead (SLOAD/SSTORE equivalents in CosmWasm)
-- Context setup and teardown per call,
+- Context setup and teardown per call
-- Cross-contract serialization/deserialization of JSON/Binary payloads,
+- Cross-contract serialization/deserialization of JSON/Binary payloads
-- Event emission costs per message.
+- Event emission costs per message

 Is individually gas-metered and billed in the Cosmos SDK runtime, meaning each call multiplies the per-message execution cost.